Barbara Feinman Millinery

 The Barbara Feinman Millinery is a custom hattery in New York City's East Village.
-Feinman hats are made by two other milliners using a 100-year-old sewing machine and various materials.
+Feinman's hats were made by two other milliners, Julia Emily Knox and Katherine Carey, using a 100-year-old sewing machine and various materials.

-Feinman
+History

 Feinman studied English at Vassar College and worked 20 years in corporate jobs before taking a millinery class at the Fashion Institute of Technology and switching careers.
 Her work has been described as elegant and of "impeccable" workmanship with a "dash of whimsy".

-The store

-Feinman has retired and sold her business to her former partner Julia Knox.
-The business is renamed East Village Hats now and has moved over a block to 80 East 7th Street.

-Julia Knox has added hat making classes taught by herself and guest teachers from around the world.